-The factor contributions were calculated using MLS as described previously.
-However, Kim et al. (2003a) identified a mass balance problem that about a third of the samples had measured mass values less than the sum of the components.
+The factor contributions were calculated using MLR as described previously.
+However, Kim et al. (2003a)

+identified a mass balance problem that about a third of the samples had measured mass values less than the sum of the components.
 We compared in Table 3 the source contribution results using our approach and the method by Kim et al. (2003a).
-The results using these methods are quite similar considering the errors in the measurements and the receptor model.
+The results using these methods are quite similar considering the errors from the measurements and from the receptor model itself.

-The sample-to-sample and site-to-site variations in daily $PM{2.5}$ mass concentrations from 2000 to 2002 are shown in Figure 12.
+The sample-to-sample and site-to-site variations in daily $PM{2.5}$ mass concentrations from 2000 to 2002 are shown in Fig. 12.
 The $PM{2.5}$ mass concentrations correlation coefficients among the four sites were calculated (Table 2).
-Figures 13 and 14 present the reconstructed mass contributions by the factors obtained by PMF for different seasons at the four sites.
+Figs. 13 and 14 present the reconstructed mass contributions by the factors obtained by PMF for different seasons at the four sites.

 The temporal variability of $PM{2.5}$ mass was similar at the four sites, suggesting that regional sulfate, nitrate, and soil factors dominated the $PM{2.5}$ mass concentrations.
-These factors are of regional nature because their temporal variations at the rural-urban pair sites are correlated well.
+These factors are of regional nature because their